This venue is now closed.

 With Ten Acre Block, Alejandro Saravia and his team take fine-dining in a plant-based direction, with a seasonal tasting menu and an all-vegan drinks list.

 Opening a plant-based restaurant is bold.
 Doing it in a five-star hotel at a quiet end of town during a pandemic?
 That’s something else.
-Yet despite the challenges, Ten Acre Block, which started life as a vegan fine-dining pop-up, has now gone on to earn a permanent home at the Pan Pacific Hotel, even if it’s still in a temporary spot at Bar Uma.
+Yet despite the challenges, Ten Acre Block – which started life as a vegan fine-dining pop-up – has now gone on to earn a permanent home at the Pan Pacific Hotel, even if it’s still in a temporary spot at Bar Uma.

-Vegetables are the main event at this destination venue (one of a few helping revive the scene on Adelaide Terrace) and the coral and tan-hued room is regularly filled with a range of groups and couples determined to try the $69 set menu.
-“Treats from the Patch” – crisp sweet potato tartines with salted macadamia labneh and crisp heirloom radish – open the show in a lined wooden box.
-And heirloom vegetable aficionados will recognise the tomatoes from Warren Grange in a dish the team call “Summer at the Mediterranean” – a plate of colour and flavour propped up asparagus, romesco sauce and sweet, char-grilled apricots.
+Vegetables are the main event at this landmark venue (one of a few helping revive the scene on Adelaide Terrace) and the coral and tan-hued room is regularly filled with a range of groups and couples determined to try the $65 set menu.
+“Treats from the Patch” – crisp sweet potato tartines with salted macadamia labneh and heirloom radish – open the show in a lined wooden box.
+And heirloom vegetable aficionados will recognise the tomatoes from Warren Grange in a dish the team call “Summer at the Mediterranean” – a plate of colour and flavour propped up with asparagus, romesco sauce and sweet, char-grilled apricots.

-Like Uma, Ten Acre Block keeps the focus squarely on local farmers and producers, and this ethos flows through to the succinct, WA-focused drink list that’s – bonus – all vegan.
+Like Uma, Ten Acre Block keeps the focus squarely on local farmers and producers, and this ethos flows through to the succinct WA-focused drink list that’s – bonus – all vegan.

 “Eye of Plant 2.0”, meanwhile, functions as the main course, with braised eggplant sauced with demi-glace taking the lead role.
 It’s the only dish served hot, with the remainder prepped at the bar by head chef Gianni Moretto, who works to a vision developed with Alejandro Saravia, of neighbouring Uma.

-Like Uma, Ten Acre Block keeps the focus squarely on local farmers and producers, and this ethos flows through to the succinct, WA-focused drink list that’s – bonus – all vegan.
-The adventures in flavour and texture continue to the finale, with a dark-chocolate tart prefacing inventive petit fours, including a mud cake peanut-butter cup that’s equal parts rich, decadent and just plain fun.
-With an ethos that puts flavour first and no compromise on their vision, Ten Acre is, perhaps, a glimpse of the future, with food for everyone and spirit to match.
+Like Uma, Ten Acre Block keeps the focus squarely on local farmers and producers, and this ethos flows through to the succinct WA-focused drink list that’s – bonus – all vegan.
+The adventures in taste and texture continue to the finale, with a dark-chocolate tart prefacing inventive petits fours, including a mud cake peanut-butter cup that’s equal parts rich, decadent and just plain fun.
+With an ethos that puts flavour first and no compromise on its vision, Ten Acre Block is, perhaps, a glimpse of the future, with food for everyone and spirit to match.